 - In the manufacturing of cigars, cheroots, cigarillos, and cigarettes of tobacco or tobacco substitutes

 - In Activity/sector which is not opened to private sector investment [e.g. Atomic energy and Railway Transport (other than Mass Rapid Transport Systems)].

 FDI in Private Limited Company under the automatic route is however not permitted for the following sectors.
 Hence for investment in these sectors, prior approval of the FIPB is required.

-- For Petroleum sector (except for the private sector oil refining), Natural gas/LNG Pipelines
+- For the Petroleum sector (except for the private sector oil refining), Natural gas/LNG Pipelines

 - Investing companies in Infrastructure & Service Sector

 - For Broadcasting

 - For Courier services